Stars Below Zero

 We set up our tripods, then roughly framed and focused on the geyser by using its small steam plume as a reference point when George shined his light on it.
 We had already placed our cameras to the settings listed above.
 With our fingers on the cable releases and me with an eye on my watch, I would call out the 30-second increments for our open shutters.
 Since not all camera shutters in our group could automatically stay open for a half-minute, we all chose to go Manual with a Bulb setting and open them at the same time.
 This way George could light up the geyser's spout for all of us at once.

-A successful photograph tells its story.
+A successful photograph tells its story without explanation.
 No matter how cold the air was, how much I was entranced by the Milky Way, how moved I was by howling coyotes or how the quiet filled my soul, a photo couldn't convey it.
 All of that stuff is for our memories, but not our galleries.
 The photograph's story has to stand on its own.

 So I carefully framed, focused and photographed several compositions along the boardwalk and trails around Old Faithful.
-In the image above, you can see the resting geyser's small plume behind the tree trunks.
-But the real stars of the scene were the sentinel pines and the heavens above them.
+In some of the images I made, you can see the resting geyser's small plume rising above trees.
+My favorite photo didn't include the geyser.
+The real stars of the scene were the sentinel pines and the sparkling heavens above them.

 P.S.
-I bought the lens from George.
+I bought the Nikon 24-120mm lens from George.
+He brought it for me to try.
 After the first photograph I framed with it, I had to have it -- just as he knew I would.
 Again, I benefited from his advice -- and so did he.